Helenyin123/changnote/system-design.md

 Design a Distributed Key Value Caching System![Cache](https://dajh2p2mfq4ra.cloudfront.net/assets/site-images/system_design/cache_introduction.jpg)A cache has to be inherently of low latency.
 Which means all cache data has to reside in main memory, can't stored in disk.
 A production level caching machine would be 72G/144G of RAM,.

 To cache on the scale of Google or Twitter, the total size of the cache would be a few TBs. if we assume total cache size is 30TB, the number of queries per second is 10M QPS and one cache machine has 72G of RAM.
-Then the number machines required to cache is 30TB/72GB =
+Then the number machines required to cache is 30TB/72GB = 420 machine.

 **Cache Eviction Strategy:** determines when do we evict entries from cache and which specific entries to evict.
 Evict strategies includes least recently used\(LRU\), least frequently used\(LFU\), first in first out\(FIFO\), time-based\(entries that weren't touched for a period of time are cleared\).